zeroc-ice/ice-builder-xcode/README.md

 [![Build Status](https://travis-ci.org/zeroc-ice/ice-builder-xcode.svg)](https://travis-ci.org/zeroc-ice/ice-builder-xcode)

-# Ice Builder for Xcode
+# Ice Builder for Xcode 7

-Ice Builder for Xcode is an Xcode plug-in to compile Slice files to C++ or Objective-C.
+Ice Builder for Xcode is an Xcode 7 plug-in to compile Slice files to C++ or Objective-C.

+If you require Xcode 8 or later you will need to update to the latest [Ice Builder for Xcode](https://github.com/zeroc-ice/ice-builder-xcode).

 The builder manages all aspects of code generation, including automatically recompiling Slice files that have changed, removing